 Let us take a closer look at the electoral registers for 1939 and 1945.
 In West Silvertown the number of voters fell from 1385 to 600, and in East Silvertown the number fell from 1708 to 799.
 But in Central Silvertown it fell from 1155 to 64.
 Moreover, of those 64 only nine were people who were living at the same address as in 1939.
 In addition, in Benton Road one person, Violet Hodgson, had moved from number 6 next door into number 8.
 Six of the nine people who were still in central Silvertown at the end of the war lived in Oriental Road, but their houses too were demolished after the war to make way for a trading estate.

 The electoral registers can be seen at the Newham Local Studies Library in Stratford.
-Contact details can be found at this address.

-Quite a lot of adults would have joined the armed forces.
+At the outbreak of World War II quite a lot of adults would have joined the armed forces.
 It is likely that some died during their war service.
 At the end of the war those who survived would have had to make plans to find a home elsewhere as their pre-war home no longer existed.
 In common with many wars World War II gave rise to a high level of dislocation, and individual events, new relationships, and other factors may have led many people to settle elsewhere in any case, but clearly returning to their previous home was not an option.

 • All the children arrived “safely” in Ebbw Vale and were billeted by 11.00 pm.